 On March 6, 2014, City Council passed an ordinance approving a process, strategy, and next steps for the development of a comprehensive master plan for Alamo Plaza and the surrounding area, to include the establishment of a 21 member Alamo Plaza Advisory Committee.
 The 21 member committee is comprised of one member appointed by each city council district and eleven members appointed by the mayor, which include 3 tri-chairs and 8 members representative of the following categories:

-The committee began meeting on May 9, 2014.
-The first six meetings, which completed on June 10, 2014, were to gather information on the different perspectives, historical information, current operations, guidelines, and relevant plans pertaining to Alamo Plaza and the surrounding area.
-Through a series of work sessions that began on June 23, 2014, the committee has been working to formulate recommendations for updating the 1994 plan and drafting a vision and guiding principles.
-All Alamo Plaza Advisory Committee meetings are open to the public to attend and observe.
-On August 26, 2014, the committee held its first public meeting in which community members were invited to provide feedback on the committee’s progress through facilitated conversation and work sessions.
+The Committee began meeting on May 9, 2014, and all meetings have been open to the public to attend and observe.
+The first six meetings, which completed on June 10, were to gather information on the different perspectives, historical information, current operations, guidelines, and relevant plans pertaining to Alamo Plaza and the surrounding area.
+Through a series of work sessions that began on June 23, 2014, the Committee worked to formulate recommendations for updating the 1994 plan.
+They also drafted a vision and guiding principles to guide the master planning process for Alamo Plaza and the surrounding area.
+On August 26, 2014, the Committee held its first public meeting in which community members were invited to provide feedback on the Committee’s progress through facilitated conversation and work sessions.